liquinlab/elm-smile/docs/coding/views.md

 HIT, they then see a new page with a button which will launch the <SmileText/>
 experiment in a new browser window.

-- There are no side effects, and nothing is recorded.
 - The template can be edited to change the text.
 - The logo image imports from `@/user/assets/brain.svg`.